sagemath/sage/src/doc/en/developer/coding_in_python.rst

   The Sage library declares these packages as dependencies and ensures that versions that provide features of Python 3.11 are available.

-Meta-Issue :issue:`29756` keeps track of newer Python features and serves as a starting point for discussions on how to make use of them in the Sage library.
+Meta :issue:`29756` keeps track of newer Python features and serves as a starting point for discussions on how to make use of them in the Sage library.